fleurspirituelles/eggcellent-management-interface/README.md

 - We look forward to your involvement in this exciting project! 🥚

 That's it!
 You're now ready to explore and work with the QSMP Eggs Web Interface project.
 Enjoy managing your QSMP eggs!

+### License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+You are free to use, modify, and distribute this project for personal and commercial purposes.
+Please refer to the [MIT License](https://opensource.org/licenses/MIT) for detailed information on the terms and conditions of the license.